There are hundreds, if not thousands of different content promotion and content marketing plans out there.

 Instead, what if you wrote an article about split testing tools?

-You can still promote that and get that second batch of traffic, but now you can connect your first and second article.
+You can still do your content promotion that and get that second batch of traffic, but now you can connect your first and second article.

 People who just learned how to do a split test are going to be interested in learning about tools to help them do it.